carmenrobres/TelegramChatbot/README.md

 ### Telegram Bot API
 Open Telegram and search for BotFather.

 Use the command /newbot and follow the instructions to create your bot.

 Copy the token and paste it into your .env file as TELEGRAM_API_KEY.

 ### OpenAI API
-Go to OpenAI's API [website](https://platform.openai.com/docs/overview) Sign up or log in.
+Go to OpenAI's API [website](https://platform.openai.com/docs/overview).

+Sign up or log in.

 Select a project, go to Dashboard, API keys.

 Create a new API key.

 Add the API key to your .env file as OPENAI_API_KEY.

 ### Google Drive API
 Create a Google Sheet file.
-It has to have these columns in this order: `USER |	MESSAGE	 |	ANSWER	 |	TIME` Go to Google Cloud Console and log in
+It has to have these columns in this order: `USER |	MESSAGE	 |	ANSWER	 |	TIME`

+Go to Google Cloud Console and log in.

 Create a new project and enable the Google Drive API and Google Sheets API.

 Through API & Services, Create credentials and download the JSON file, saving it as credentials.json.

 Share your Google Sheet with the service account email in the JSON file.

 Paste the json file as client_key.json in the main folder.